-Process safety is about controlling risk of failures and errors; controlling risk is primarily about reducing human error.
-All elements of Risk-Based Process Safety (RBPS) and alternative standards for process safety (such as US OSHA's standard for Process Safety Management [PSM] or ACC's Process Safety CodeTM [PSC]) have many elements, and each of these in turn help to reduce the chance of human error or else limit its impact.
-One core element is the process hazard analysis (PHA), also called a hazard identification and risk assessment (HIRA).
-PHAs have been performed formally in gradually improving fashion for more than five decades.
-Methods such as HAZOP and What-If Analysis have been developed and honed during this time.
-But, one weakness identified twenty years ago still exists in the majority of PHAs performed around the world; most PHAs do not thoroughly analyze the errors that can occur during startup mode, shutdown modes, and other non-routine (non-normal) modes of operations.
-This is despite the fact that most major accidents occur during non-routine operations (about 70%), even though the process/plant may only be in that mode of operation for 5% or less a year.
-Instead of focusing on the most hazardous modes of operation, most PHAs focus on normal operations.
-In a majority of both older operations and new plants/projects, the non-routine modes of operations are not analyzed at all.
-This means that perhaps 60 to 80% of the accident scenarios during non-routine operations are being missed by the PHAs.
+Hazard evaluations, also called process hazard analysis (PHAs) have been performed formally in gradually improving fashion for more than five decades.
+Methods such as HAZOP and What-If+ Analysis have been developed and honed during this time.
+But, one weakness identified 25 years ago still exists in the majority of PHAs performed around the world.
+Most PHAs do not thoroughly analyze the errors that can occur during startup, shutdown, and other non-routine (non-normal) modes of operations; sadly the commonly used approaches for PHA of continuous mode of operation only find about 5 - 10% of the accident scenarios that may occur during startup, shutdown, and online maintenance.
+This is despite the fact that about 70% of major accidents occur during non-routine operations.
+Instead of focusing on the most hazardous modes of operation, most PHAs focus on normal operations (e.g., HAZOP of equipment nodes).
+In a majority (perhaps more than 80%) of both older operations and new plants/projects, the non-routine modes of operations are not analyzed at all.
+This means that perhaps 70% of the accident scenarios during non-routine operations are being missed by those PHAs.
 If the hazard evaluation does not find the scenarios that can likely occur during these non-routine operations, the organization will not know what safeguards are needed against these scenarios.